ockertbotha-gitea/gitea-installation/ubuntu/ubuntu-1804-LTS/README.md

 sudo apt -y install nginx
 ```

-Use curl to check this worked that Nginx is working:
+Use curl to check this worked and that Nginx is working:
 ```
 curl http://example.com
 ```